-March 4, 2006: Nadal ends Federer’s win streak in Dubai
+March 4, 2006: The day Rafael Nadal ended Roger Federer’s 56-match hard court streak

 On this day in tennis history, Rafael Nadal showed he was fully recovered from injury to snap Roger Federer’s win streak on hard courts.
 Find out how he did it.